ghga-de/milestones-docs/21-white_stork/technical_specification.md

     - Realistic file name and size
 - FASTQ file generator
     - Employ dummy_data_generator
-    - Publicly available genome data (local?)
-    - Storage space requirements (ABI cluster or de.NBI?)
+    - Storage space requirements (platform selection: ABI cluster or de.NBI)
 - Connection between metadata and file generators for file related parameters
-- Run time
+- Run time - Not a focus on the performance, but aim for reasonable

 <!-- ## Material and Resources: